 Euro zone bond yields edge lower, pandemic concerns weigh

-- The ECB and the Federal Reserve have several speakers lined up on Thursday.
+- The number of new confirmed coronavirus cases in Germany rose the most since Jan.
+9, while the number of people with COVID-19 in French intensive care units set a high for 2021.

+- US Treasury yields were flat in London trading after dipping on Wednesday, when the Treasury saw average demand at an auction of five-year notes.

-MILAN: Euro zone government bond yields edged lower as pandemic fears continued to weigh on risk sentiment, while US Treasury yields rose before an auction of seven-year notes later on Thursday.
+MILAN: Euro zone bond yields fell as pandemic fears continued to weigh on risk sentiment on Thursday, while US Treasury yields were unchanged ahead of an auction of seven-year notes.

-The number of new confirmed coronavirus cases in Germany increased the most since Jan.
-9. The number of people with COVID-19 in French intensive care set a high for 2021.
+The number of new confirmed coronavirus cases in Germany rose the most since Jan.
+9, while the number of people with COVID-19 in French intensive care units set a high for 2021.

 Markets were focused on demand at the auctions after weak interest for a seven-year auction last month sparked a sell-off across the Treasury curve.

-Germany's 10-year government bond yield was down one basis point to 0.37%.
+Germany's 10-year government bond yield was down 1.5 basis points, after hitting its lowest level since mid-February at -0.376%.

 "10y Bund yields are running into resistance below -0.37% but European government bonds continue to stabilise and decouple from renewed US headwinds," Commerzbank analysts told clients.

-The macro backdrop remained mixed in Europe.
-Stronger-than- expected PMI data released on Wednesday tempered the rally in the bond market.
+The macro backdrop remained mixed in Europe, with stronger-than-expected PMI data released on Wednesday tempering the rally in the bond market.

 "The positive PMIs were eventually outweighed by concerns over still rising infection rates.
 Of course, the ECB buying more via the pandemic emergency programme (PEPP) in the background should have helped," ING analysts said.